-Niezel’s current healthy addiction to all things music began when he was just a kid in Santa Barbara, his hometown.
+Niezel’s current healthy addiction to all things music began when he was just a boy in Santa Barbara, CA - his hometown.
 As a product of poverty and a broken home, Niezel was a quick study and natural fit for the selfish and destructive lifestyle of the streets.
-Even though all his time and attention went to drugs, alcohol and gang living, Niezel says music never left his side, just his dreams.
+Even though all his time and attention went to drugs, alcohol and destructive living, Niezel says music never left his side, just his dreams.

-He always had the dream to become good at rap, but he just got too caught up in the non-stop fast-paced party lifestyle.
-Nothing else mattered, he says, until his freshman year of high school when he discovered he could freestyle and rap.
+He always had the dream to become involved in music, but he got too caught up in the non-stop fast-paced party lifestyle.
+Nothing else mattered, he says, until his freshman year of high school when he discovered he could freestyle.
 For the next several years, Niezel’s hidden newfound talent was neglected and pushed aside while he wrecked his life over partying, drug dealing and crime.

-“I was addicted to negativity and thought it was the coolest thing in the world…Now I’m hooked on positivity, and I see my old outlook on life as real messed up and backwards,” he says.
+“I was addicted to negativity and thought it was the coolest thing in the world…Now I’m hooked on positivity, and I see my old outlook on life as real messed up and backwards.”

-Check out Niezel’s work on Facebook or at elliottniezel.bandcamp.com, and whatever you do, listen to the message while grooving to the beat.
-There’s a magic in there.
+Check out Niezel’s work on Facebook, elliottniezel.com or over at his official website – www.therealelliottniezel.com, and whatever you do, listen to the message while rocking to the beat.
+There’s a special type of magic in there.
 Music changed his life for the better, and it could do the same for you if you need a better direction.